-Our sales and marketing expenses consist primarily of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards.
-It also includes allocated overhead, commission payments, travel expenses and professional services for marketing activities.
+Our sales and marketing expenses primarily consist of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards.
+It also includes allocated overhead, commission payments, travel expenses, professional services for marketing activities and amortization of certain acquired intangibles.

-The \$1.9 million decrease in sales and marketing expenses was primarily attributable to a decrease of \$1.8 million in marketing and advertising expenses resulting from the timing of expenses from our annual Connections User Conference which occurred in the second quarter of our current fiscal year compared to the first quarter in our prior fiscal year.
+The \$8.4 million increase in sales and marketing expenses during the three months ended January 31, 2018, compared to the same period a year ago, was primarily attributable to increased headcount and related employee costs of \$4.0 million, increased marketing and advertising expenses of \$2.6 million resulting from the timing of expenses from our annual Connections User Conference which occurred in the second quarter of our current fiscal year compared to the first quarter in our prior fiscal year, and, to a lesser extent, \$1.9 million related to the amortization of acquired intangible assets.